yoshida-lab/XenonPy/docs/source/installation.rst

     $ docker run --runtime=nvidia --rm -it -v $HOME/.xenonpy:/home/user/.xenonpy -v <path/to/your/work_space>:/workspace -p 8888:8888 yoshidalab/xenonpy

-For more information about **use GPU acceleration in docker**, see `nvidia docker <https://github.com/NVIDIA/nvidia-docker>`_.
+For more information about **using GPU acceleration in docker**, see `nvidia docker <https://github.com/NVIDIA/nvidia-docker>`_.

-permission failed
+Permission failed
 -----------------

-Because docker is a container system running like a virtual machine.
+You may have permission problem when you try to open/save jupyter files.
+This is because docker is a container system running like a virtual machine.
-You may face some permission problem when you try to open/save your jupyter files in docker.
+Files will have different permission when be mounted onto docker container.
 The simplest way to resolve these problem is changing the permission of failed files.
-You can open a terminal in jupyter notebook and typing:
+You can open a terminal in jupyter notebook and type:

 .. code-block:: bash